golemcloud/golem/CONTRIBUTING.md

     /run-benchmark
 ```

-3. If there are no other benchmarks to compare the following report should generate as a PR comment itself
+3. For all new benchmark types (meaning, those for which there is no baseline to compare), it should generate a report as below, as a PR comment

 ## Benchmark Report
 | Benchmark Type | Cluster Size | Size | Length | Avg Time |